MooersLab/org-mode-voice-in/README.md

 The time estimates range from 0.25 to 5 hours.
 A task that will take longer than 5 hours probably needs to be split up into two or more to-do's.

+#### Alternate set of time bound TODO commands starting with the word "limit" and using "harp" for "h"
 I added another set of commands for time limited TODOs.
 These commands start with "limit" in place of "timed".
 These use the Talon Voice phonetic code of "harp" for "h".